sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/index.md

 ## Configure

-Please refer to our [configuration guides](configure.md) for detailed instructions to build a Kustomize Overlay for Sourcegraph.
+Please refer to our [configuration guides](configure.md) for detailed instructions on building an overlay for Sourcegraph.

 ## Deploy

-**Step 1:** Follow the instructions below to build a Kustomize Overlay with [custom configurations](configure.md) made for your Sourcegraph deployment, or use one of our [pre-built overlays](#pre-built-overlays) to deploy Sourcegraph into a pre-configured cluster.
+**Step 1:** Follow the instructions below to build an overlay with [custom configurations](configure.md) for your deployment environment.
+Alternatively, you can use one of our [pre-built overlays](#pre-built-overlays) to deploy Sourcegraph into a pre-configured cluster.

 **Step 2:** Build the deployment manifests with the overlay prepared from step 1 for review